Group Size

 Trek to Deboche

-Leaving Namche Bazaar, we will walk along the glacial water of Dudh Koshi River.
-We will be greeted with views of Mt.
-Everest, Nuptse, Lhotse and, Thamserku and Ama Dablam Mountains.
-Our journey continues through the colorful forest of blooming rhododendron to Sanasa.
-The region is rich in wildlife like musk deer and different colorful local birds.
 In Sanasa lies the junction point.
-One of the paths leads us to the Gokyo valley while the other one leads us to Everest Base Camp.
-We will take sharp climb to Tengboche monastery which is the largest Gompa in the Khumbu region.
+One path leads to the Gokyo Valley, while the other leads to Everest Base Camp.
+We will take a sharp climb to the Tengboche monastery, the largest Gompa in the Khumbu region.
 The journey rewards us with close-up views of many surrounding mountains.
-We will visit the monastery and walk through forest of birch and rhododendron to Deboche.
+We will visit the monastery and walk through a forest of birch and rhododendrons to Deboche.

 Meals: